 In Nigeria, the Collaborative Learning Model was applied to trainings for two laboratories, Agulu and Kaduna.
 Performed at the Agulu laboratory, the Kaduna team was able to transfer lessons learned back to their laboratory.

-In Burma, the most advanced laboratory, Nay Pyi Taw, was the first to receive PQM’s technical assistance beginning in 2015.
+In Myanmar, the most advanced laboratory, Nay Pyi Taw, was the first to receive PQM’s technical assistance beginning in 2015.
 Thereafter, two other laboratories, Mandalay and Yangon, sent their technical staff to Nay Pyi Taw to leverage existing expertise and build capacity and knowledge sharing across the three laboratories simultaneously.

 In Kazakhstan, PQM performed initial assessments of three NQCLs in Karaganda, Pavlodar, and Kostanay to assess their compliance with World Health Organization prequalification requirements.
 Staff from all three laboratories attended each laboratory assessment in order to learn from each other’s experience and facilitate consistent progress across the three sites.